JanOlajec/DesignPatterns/README.md

 ## Observer pattern

-Observer - defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
+Observer - defines a one-to-many dependency between objects so that when one object (Subject) changes state, all of its dependents (Observers) are notified and updated automatically.

+- Loosely coupled defines are much more flexible resistant to change.
+- Subject update observers using common interface.
+That is only one thing which Subject knows.
+- Do not depend on a specific order of notification for observers.